-As discussed in section II-A, when components are extracted by their cyclical period, they may have some correlation.
-To check this point, we have estimated correlation coefficient for each component extracted by the Henderson moving average and DECOMP.
+36. As discussed in Section II.A, when components are extracted by their cyclical period, they may have some correlation.
+To check this point, we have estimated the correlation coefficient for each component extracted by the Henderson moving average and DECOMP.
 The results show that the correlation coefficients of all components are essentially zero in the case of the Henderson moving average, and the correlation coefficients of a trend component are also essentially zero in the case of DECOMP.
 Therefore, their trend-cycle components are independent of other components.
-On the other hand, the AR component in DECOMP which represents variations with shorter cycles has a high correlation with white noise.
-This suggests that decomposition between the AR component and white noise may not be properly done in the DECOMP.
+On the other hand, the AR component in DECOMP that represents variations with shorter cycles has a high correlation with white noise.
+This suggests that decomposition between the AR component and white noise may not be properly done in the DECOMP (see table below).